marcoverpas/Italy-SFC-Model/README.md

 \end{array}
 $$

+where the entry named 'Other payments' allows aligning each sector's saving, calculated based on *Eurostat*'s non-financial transactions, with the change in financial wealth as derived from *Eurostat*'s financial balance sheets.

-The second step is to upload the data (observed series).
-This code takes the observed series from a Dropbox folder, containing Eurostat data for Italy over the period 1995-2021.
+The second step to create the model is to upload the data (observed series).
+Our code takes the observed series from a *Dropbox* folder, containing *Eurostat* data for Italy over the period 1995-2021.

 ```R
 #Upload data: time series for transactions-flow matrix and balance sheet